rschristopher/ischristtrue.com/src/modern-views/free-will.md

 This is in fact what it means for Christ to be the mediator between the high and the low, between fallen man and God the father -- because He is unifying the particular (man's will) with the transcendent (divine will).

 Resolving this reactionary cycle requires Christ.
-The revealed truth is the unification of the truths of monergism (of irresistable grace) acted out in the truths of synergism.
+The revealed truth is the unification of the truths of monergism (e.g., of irresistable grace) acted out in the truths of synergism.
 Traditionally this is what is meant by orthodox synergism.

+ imposing limits on God based on rationality.

+Influence of Platonism / Hellenism applied to the Bible (hence prevalent in the west in exactly those areas most influenced by Platonism)